Forecast window

 Limitations of the Forecast

-The model only considers variables included in its training data.
-It does not directly account for unexpected geopolitical events, sudden market interventions, or rare structural shocks with limited historical precedent.
-It now includes hydrology-state features for Finland and Norway, but it still does not explicitly model hydro dispatch decisions or full hydro-system dynamics, and Swedish hydrology is not yet included.
-Treat forecasts as data-driven estimates, not future outcomes.
+The model includes hydrology-state features for Finland and Norway, but it does not explicitly model hydro dispatch decisions or full hydro-system dynamics.
+Swedish hydrology is not currently included.